meftaH416/Openstudio_Measures_meftah/lib/measures/ChangeFloorArea/README.md

 ## Description
 This measure will change the floor area of a building multiplying by a user-defined number.
+Currently the measure is applicable and tested for rectangular single zone building model.

 ## Modeler Description
 The floor area and associated vertices of the building surfaces will be changed.